Zelvyn T’hrialis, The Undercover Cat

 Chettoh doesn’t meet many people, so when he meows at someone, that’s usually me.
 Three more points to Chettoh, then.

-Cat’s intelligence has long fascinated pet owners and researchers alike.
+Cats’ IQ has long fascinated pet owners and researchers alike.
 The latest scientific findings shed light on various aspects of feline cleverness, allowing us to appreciate their unique abilities.
-Measuring the intelligence of cats involves assessing their cognitive abilities and problem-solving skills.
+Measuring cats’ intelligence involves assessing their cognitive abilities and problem-solving skills.
 One standard marker of cat intelligence is their ability to adapt to new environments and learn from experiences.

 I had my cat Chettoh take a challenging test to assess his IQ (which I suspect must be way above the feline average).
 I found this test in Calla H. Knopman’s book Measure Your Cat’s IQ, which I mentioned in a previous post.

-The Cats as Analytical Beings Test comprises four stages, each harder than the previous one.
-Depending on a given step’s outcome, a devilish genius like my Chettoh can either improve his entry score (5 points) or subtract from it.
+The Cats as Analytical Beings Test comprises four stages, each harder than the earlier one.
+Depending on the outcome of a given step, a devilish genius like my Chettoh can either improve his entry score (5 points) or subtract from it.

 Stage 1: Sensorimotor test, a.k.a. ‘out of sight, out of mind test.’